 4. Make the most of the upturn in home entertainment

 The Chinese New Year is normally when big-budget films have their premieres and movie houses are at their busiest.
-With COVID affecting much of this, the Chinese are expected to spend more on home entertainment in 2022 than ever before.
+Since COVID, home entertainment has continued to become more popular in China.
 Streaming movies and music, and playing games online and on consoles are going to be more prevalent.
 If you’re in the gaming, entertainment, and mobile device industries, be ready to capitalize on this.
 Be sure to tap into the advertising availability afforded by streaming and gaming and push your products for future sales.
 Online shopping also experiences a major increase leading up to the new year, so make sure to localize your e-commerce business for the Chinese market to capitalize on a major sale period as well.

 Sending Chinese New Year Greetings

-greeting card or message.
 Rather than wishing each other a rather vague “Happy New Year” or “Best wishes for the year ahead”, the standard Chinese greeting is more specific and pragmatic.
 It’s normal to wish people “great happiness and prosperity” for the coming year.
-More specifically, this year, you might say “Wishing You Great Luck and Fortune in the Year of the Tiger”.
+More specifically, this year, you might say “Wishing you luck in the Year of the Rabbit.”
 For a greater impact, add color and symbols to your message.
-Lucky colors for tigers are blue, gray, and orange, while in China, red is always associated with celebrations and is commonly used for the new year.
+In China, red is always associated with celebrations and is commonly used for the new year.
 Oranges and apples are also commonly used to symbolize luck and safety.

 Below, we’ve included some greeting cards you can take and send to your Chinese contacts.
 If you’d like help creating something more unique or translating your own greetings, we’re happy to help – just contact our team or open a self-service project.

 If you need English to Chinese translation experts- learn more here